-There is high possibility that you didn’t steal the content intentionally and posted the copyrighted content on your website without thorough understanding of copyright laws.
+There is a high possibility that you didn’t steal the content intentionally and posted the copyrighted content on your website without a thorough understanding of copyright laws.
 Or maybe the person you took permission from to post the content didn’t actually own the content in the first place.

 And if you host multiple sites with several people posting and sharing content, there is a great probability that it was them who committed copyright infringement and you receive the notice as the next logical person to contact.
-Nevertheless it’s better to take the DMCA takedown notice seriously and remove the offending content instantly.
+Nevertheless, it’s better to take the DMCA takedown notice seriously and remove the offending content instantly.